daleharvey/jshint-mode/README.markdown

 Usage
 =====

-If you installed via [npm](http://npmjs.org/) you need to find the path that jshint was installed to:

-    $ npm explore jshint-mode
-    Exploring /usr/local/lib/node/.npm/jshint-mode/active/package

-Add this to your .emacs config file (if you didnt install via npm, replace the path):
+Add the configuration to your .emacs config file:

+    $jshint-emacs-path >> ~/.emacs

+or if you downloaded manually:

-    (add-to-list 'load-path "/usr/local/lib/node/.npm/jshint-mode/active/package")
+    (add-to-list 'load-path "~/path/to/jshint-mode")
     (require 'flymake-jshint)
     (add-hook 'javascript-mode-hook
          (lambda () (flymake-mode t)))

+You can use M-x flymake-mode to turn flymake of and on, if you want to turn it on be fault, add the following to your .emacs

     ;; Turns on flymake for all files which have a flymake mode (add-hook 'find-file-hook 'flymake-find-file-hook)